Achievement Unlocked

 • Idealization and devaluation cycles in close relationships

-Disconfirming / Differential Considerations
+Disconfirming and Differential Considerations

 • Traits emerging only under substance intoxication